 Have a slow morning

-In such a fast paced world where instance gratification is part of our every day lives, slow living is considered a bit of a phenomenon, a specific way of life that people actively choose to adopt, rather than the natural pace.
+In such a fast paced world where instant gratification is part of our every day lives, slow living is considered a bit of a phenomenon, a specific way of life that people actively choose to adopt, rather than the natural pace.
 Now that we’re suddenly being forced to slow down, it’s something worth embracing while we have the time to.

 One of the things I appreciate most about working from home full time at the moment is the opportunity to wake up early, make a cup of tea and go back to bed with a book for an hour.
 My dog, Oscar, has recently taken to spending the morning with me which is bringing me extra comfort and I find i’m far less anxious about the day ahead with this small comforting routine in place.